husthub/coffee/app/views/home/faq.html.md

 * Big: 2%
 * Huge: 5%

-The authors are notified when the tip amount is decided (Unless they have recently been notified already, or if they said they don't want any more notification, or if they have configured their Peercoin address).
+The authors are notified when the tip amount is decided (Unless they have recently been notified already, or if they said they don't want any more notification, or if they have configured their UniversityCoin address).
 The 2 buttons are only available to project collaborators (Those who can push changes to the supported repository).
 There should be more options in the future.
 Your ideas are welcome.

 Do You Have an Audit Page Setup for Peer4commit?
 ------------------------------------------------